vudash/vudash/docs/datasources/README.md

     }
   }
   ```
-3. Add the datasource to one of your widgets, by adding a `datasource` attribute to the widget's config, with the id of the plugin (`value-datasource`), and optionally, some options - in this instance, we won't add any.
-Again, in the `<dashboard-name>.json` file, this time under widgets:
+3. Add the datasource to one of your widgets, by adding a `datasource` attribute to the widget's config, with the id of the datasource (`value-datasource`), in the `<dashboard-name>.json` file, this time under widgets:
 ```
   "widgets": [
     ...,
     {
       "position": ...,
       "widget": "vudash-widget-statistic",
-      "datasource": {
+      "datasource": "my-datasource-id",
-        "name": "value-datasource"
-      },
       "options": {
-        "schedule": 30000,
         "description": "Some Description"
       }
     }